Fee payment information

 Tuition and Regular Fees:

-Notice is hereby given that by definition of the State Board of Higher Education any person who holds a degree from an accredited college or university is considered to be a graduate student for fee purposes, with the exception of formally admitted graduate students who have been admitted as a Post Baccalaureate Nongraduate declaration.
+Notice is hereby given that by definition, any person who holds a degree from an accredited college or university is considered to be a graduate student for fee purposes, with the exception of formally admitted graduate students who have been admitted as a Post Baccalaureate Nongraduate declaration.
 These students are limited to enrollment in undergraduate courses.

-Note: The State Board of Higher Education reserves the right to change the schedule of fees without notice.
+Note: Western Oregon University reserves the right to change the schedule of fees without notice.

 Students as full-time with Less than 12 credits: It is Western's policy to recognize there are times that some students will be in a situation that necessitates a full-time course load at less than 12 credits.
 A student shall be considered full-time when registered for less than 12 credits when said student is identified by an authority on campus as needing this service.
 Authority shall include but not be limited to the President, the Provost, and the Director of Disability Services.
 The Registrar will have on file a record of all students each term who fall within this status.
 Students who have been identified, with reason, as being full-time while taking less than 12 credits shall enjoy all the benefits of a regular full-time student.
 Federal statute requires that for Federal Financial Aid purposes a full-time course load is considered to be 12 credits for undergraduates/post baccalaureates and 9 credits for a graduate student working towards a Master's program.
 With Reason shall include but not be limited to an accommodation for a student with a disability.
 Benefits shall include but not be limited to eligibility for Western Scholarships based on GPA status, Dean's list, and access to services based on full-time status.